-- You can define your own mappings to be used in lc(), lcfirst(), uc(), and ucfirst() (or their double-quoted string inlined versions such as \U).
-See User-Defined Case Mappings for more details. - And finally, scalar reverse() reverses by character rather than by byte.
+- There is a CPAN module, Unicode::Casing, which allows you to define your own mappings to be used in lc(), lcfirst(), uc(), ucfirst(), and fc (or their double-quoted string inlined versions such as \U).
+(Prior to Perl 5.16, this functionality was partially provided in the Perl core, but suffered from a number of insurmountable drawbacks, so the CPAN module was written instead.) - And finally, scalar reverse() reverses by character rather than by byte.